 Does the availability of third-party product differ from store to store or online?
 And, how does this play into the vintage designer offering?

 Michelle: The third-party assortment is available both online and in stores.
 However, it does vary slightly between the two channels, as there is a slightly more robust offering in store.
 Our four flagship stores in San Francisco, Chicago, Rockefeller Center and Flatiron in New York, . have the complete offering of third-party product and styles.

-Our Luxe Vintage designer collection, a selection of Chanel, Louis Vuitton & Hermes bags and jewelry for both men and women, is a top-tier product partnership and therefore is available in select, hand-picked locations: San Francisco, New York, Los Angeles and Aventura, Fla.
+Our Luxe Vintage designer collection, a curated selection of vintage bags and jewelry for both men and women, is only available in select, hand-picked locations: San Francisco, New York, Los Angeles and Aventura, Fla.

-Anouar: Our vintage designer collection is a unique partnership.
+Anouar: Our vintage designer collection is unique.
 It's very exclusive in our direct competitive space, and we've developed a close relationship with What Goes Around Comes Around to source the product.
-We work closely with them on a limited-edition selection of the best product for both men's and women's non-apparel goods.
+We work closely with them on a limited-edition selection of the best previously-owned product from top-end labels for both men's and women's non-apparel goods.
 Each piece is carefully curated and there are special and limited distribution stories behind every item.